JasonGiedymin/express-messages-bootstrap/Readme.md

 ## This Fork Code

-The main github branch is considered stable.
+This fork is seperately maintained but I do upstream sync with the original express-messages.

-GA's should be Tagged.
+- The main github branch is considered stable.
-Major changes are milestoned.
+- GA's should be Tagged.
-If you want bleeding edge changes look for the highest versioned beta branch.
+- Major changes are milestoned.

-At this point, this fork is seperately maintained.
+- If you want bleeding edge changes look for the highest versioned beta branch or tag.

 ## Installation